raythree/slingshot-hello/README.md

 I wanted an app that was ready to run, and could be turned into the start of a production app in under a minute, just by renaming a couple of components.
 This starter has the following:

+* An index.js that loads everything.
-1. A configured store (hello.js "duck") with one action (sayHello) and one async action (sayHelloAsync).
+* A configured store (hello.js "duck") that handles async actions, with one action (sayHello) and one async action (sayHelloAsync).
-2. A single container (HelloContainer).
+* A single container (HelloContainer).
-3. A single component (HelloComponent).
+* A single component (HelloComponent).
-4. A style sheet with 1 style.
+* A style sheet with 1 style.
-5. The default routes ready to go.
+* The default routes ready to go, with a blank App and NotFound components.
-6. A single test spec that verifies the initial store.
+* A single test spec that verifies the initial store.

+**NOTE:** The goal was not touch any of the slingshot files.
+Currently, this starter does make very minor modifications to ```src/store/configureStore.js``` but this is easy to keep in sync should slingshot enhance this file in the futurte.

 ## quickstart